Can Justworks process payments to an employee on a Visa or Green Card?

 Please note that marking an employee as exempt may automatically schedule a tax refund to the employee and to your company, if relevant taxes have been taken out of payments that they should not have been.

 Additionally, you will not be able to make additional changes once submitting a status.
-If you made a mistake or need additional help, please reach out to your Account Manager or our Customer Success Team.
+If you made a mistake or need additional help, please reach out to your Customer Success Manager or our 24/7 Support Team.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.